BRCO Newsletters On-line

 This recognition, named for the passenger pigeon whose extinction in 1914 left a void in the landscape and in the poetic imagination of residents, honors the bird whose migratory role played such a vital function in the ecology of the East Haywood community that the alternate name for Bethel is “Pigeon Valley.”
 Pigeon River, Pigeon Gap, and Pigeon Street names also pay homage to the bird.
 The Historic Preservation Committee's goal with the Pigeon Valley Award is to ensure that local history will not suffer the same fate as the passenger pigeon

 Seated from left to right: Carol Litchfield, Frances Adamson, Phyllis Vance.
-Standing from left to right: Janet Frazier, Reverent Steve Frazier, Ted Carr, Phyllis Gaddis, John Gaddis, Doug Chambers, Derrick Chambers, Evelyn Coltman, Charles Chambers, Roxie Billings
+Standing from left to right: Janet Frazier, Reverend Steve Frazier, Ted Carr, Phyllis Gaddis, John Gaddis, Doug Chambers, Derrick Chambers, Evelyn Coltman, Charles Chambers, Roxie Billings

 The WNC Communities Honor Awards luncheon was not held this year due to the impacts of Helene; however, during November, WNC Communities did mail a letter, certificate, and award funds to each community club that submitted an Honor Awards application.
 The award process recognizes each community club for its level of accomplishment during the period July 1, 2023 – June 30, 2024.